Size–weight illusion: Explanation

 An early explanation of these illusions was that people judge the weight of an object from its appearance and then lift it with a pre-determined force.
 They expect a larger object to be heavier and therefore lift it with greater force: the larger object is then lifted more easily than the smaller one, causing it to be perceived as lighter.
 This hypothesis was disproved by an experiment in which two objects of the same mass, same cross section, but different height were placed on observers' supported hands, and produced a passive size–weight illusion.
 Recent studies have also shown that the lifting force quickly adapts to the true mass of the objects, but the size–weight illusion remains.
 The illusion therefore cannot be explained by the manner of lifting, and must be due to some perceptual rescaling based on prior expectations.
 The rescaling has been described as sub-optimal (anti-Bayesian), in that the central nervous system integrates prior expectations with current proprioceptive information in a way that emphasises the unexpected information rather than taking an average of all information.
 It has also recently been suggested that the illusion may not be anti-Bayesian, but may instead rely on more complex yet still optimal inference processes than traditionally suggested.

 Other models describe the rescaling as partly beneficial, in that it enhances discrimination.
 Contrast effects are common in many perceptual modalities, and are similar to physiological adaptation.
 Adaptation can be explained as a change in the gain of the system, the gain being set to the appropriate level for maximum discrimination and for protection against sensory overload.
 Contrast effects may similarly be related to efficient neural coding.
 If the selected range is either too high or too low, as in the size–weight illusion, there is both a contrast illusion and a loss of discrimination.
 It has been found that weight discrimination deteriorates if objects are lighter than their expected density, or heavier than their expected density.
 Models of this type can account for perceptual rescaling without involving the manner of lifting.

-It has also been demonstrated that, taking three empty matchboxes, and put a weight in one of them.
-The weighted box lifted on its own feels heavier than all three boxes lifted together with the heavy one on top.
+It has also been demonstrated that, taking three empty matchboxes, and putting a weight in one of them, the weighted box lifted on its own feels heavier than all three boxes lifted together with the heavy one on top.